swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

 implement state updates with corresponding patch/diff algorithms *here* it would take too much time.
 You're here because you want to learn more about React.js and not see my code :smile:

-The public API for updating state , as you probably know, is: `this.setState(partialNewState)`.
-Of course we could naively implement the `setState` function as:
+The public API for updating state in React, as you probably know, is: `this.setState(partialNewState)`.
+We could naively and wrongly implement the `setState` function as:

 ```javascript
 class Component {